Case Interview Practice: Tips on How to Be Efficient & Effective

 - Practice Partners – The practice partners are people who are smart, hard-working and actively recruiting with strategy consulting firms.
 They might not have any consulting experience, but they are on the same journey that you are.

 - Knowledgeable – People who previously worked or still work at a Big 4/Boutique and are not recruiting.
 They know about casing but you won’t be able to get much of their time since they aren’t actively recruiting.

-- Last Resort – People you should not choose, unless you have to – your roommate, significant other, friend, or anyone close to you who doesn’t have an interest and/or background in consulting.
+- Last Resort – People you should not choose unless you have to include your roommate, significant other, friend, or anyone close to you who doesn’t have an interest and/or background in consulting.

 Where to Find Case Interview Practice Partners?

 - Should you practice business cases online?
-Definitely, if you want to know how to give a case interview, you should use all the resources available.
+Definitely.
+Use all the resources available.